dkandalov/dkandalov.github.io/_posts/coroutines/2018-05-02-yielding-generators.md

 #### Why use generators?
 The main reason to use generator is to define a lazy [iterator](https://en.wikipedia.org/wiki/Iterator) using more expressive syntax than writing an iterator manually (see [example below](#factorial-example)).
 There are other reasons like simulating concurrency and using generators as a base for implementing async/await but they are less common.

+The simplest use-case for lazy iterator is when the amount of data it needs to iterate through is too large to be stored in memory, e.g. processing rows from huge database table.
+Other reasons might be related to high-level design of the application.
+For example, let's say there is program which reads data from upstream source, performs some processing and sends data to be consumed by downstream system.
+If the downstream system is constantly overloaded, there is no point getting more data from upstream so we could use a generator so that upstream data is consumed one item at a time when there is downstream capacity.

 #### The most basic generator
 Here is an example of the most basic generator:
 <javascript>